-As of June 30, 2024, the APFC, on behalf of the Trust, had outstanding future funding commitments of \$393,000 for absolute return, \$13.1 million for private credit, \$36.8 million for private equity, and \$11.5 million for infrastructure investments.
-Many alternative investments have liquidity constraints and may not be available for cash withdrawal until a specified period of time has elapsed.
+As of June 30, 2023, the APFC, on behalf of the Trust, had outstanding future funding commitments of \$1 million for absolute return; \$37 million for private equity; \$14 million for private credit; and \$12 million for infrastructure investments.
+Many alternative investments have liquidity constraints and may not be available for cash withdrawal until a specific period has elapsed.